craigraphics/Frontend-core-concepts/Architecture/Software Patterns.md

 - Overhead and challenges.
 - We need to make sure that the services are logically separated such that every change:
     - Can happen only in one service.
     - Would not involve multiple teams.
+- Separate database per microservice.
+- We should always start with a monolitich architecture.